harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 This feature is behind the feature flag, `CDS_STORE_TERRAFORM_PLAN_FILE_LOCALLY_ON_DELEGATE`.
 Harness Delegate version 827xx or later is required for this feature.
 Go to [Store Terraform Plan on Harness Delegate](https://developer.harness.io/docs/continuous-delivery/cd-infrastructure/terraform-infra/run-a-terraform-plan-with-the-terraform-plan-step/#store-terraform-plan-on-harness-delegate) and [Demo Video](https://www.loom.com/share/bc5a4f382d584b228b4ea2c82eb94a7c?sid=b9fac5c3-c11b-4f50-acff-f4fd2b3cc83a) for more information.

-#### Harness is pulling old helm dependencies that are not in the Chart.yaml
+#### Harness is pulling old Helm dependencies that are not in the Chart.yaml.

+Check the following:
+* Service configuration.
-Check the service config and if you have configured the override, and check if the chart is getting pulled from the correct location, and we also list the manifest so review if that looks correct.
+* Whether you have configured the override.
+* Whether the chart is getting pulled from the correct location.
+* List of manifests.

 #### How to get stage.Selected env?

-You can use environment variables like <+env.name> or <+env.identifier>, so it will resolve to the env used for that stage.
+You can use environment variables like <+env.name> or <+env.identifier>, so that it resolves to the environment used for that stage.